Frequently Asked Questions

 How do I pay?

-The initial session is a chance for you to talk openly about what is happening for you and discuss how you would like counselling to help.
+Meeting a therapist for the first time can be daunting (for them too!)
+In the first session we'll begin to talk about your difficulties and discuss a way forward.
 It's also a chance for you to get to know me before deciding whether or not to book further sessions.
-I will explain a little about how I work and ask you to complete a short form.
-If after the initial session you would like to continue we will take things from there.
+If after the first session you would like to continue we will take things from there.

 How many sessions will I need?